 Going back to school for my advanced degree, along with coming to Kyoto, are two of the best things I’ve ever done for myself.
 I felt like a true professional for the first time in my life, and the communicative, student centered teaching style that I studied at grad school built on my natural teaching style.
 This increased my work satisfaction exponentially and gave me the chance to teach in many settings — university, elementary and junior high, small groups of adults at conversation schools, and privately.

 I’ve always been an entrepreneur as well.
 Whether in Japan or back home, I was bound to strike out on my own.
 The obvious outlet for that sort of autonomy here is to start an English conversation school, and I in fact did own a school for a while.
-As my fascination with Japanese culture grew, I also developed a business selling vintage kimono and other traditional fabrics to people outside Japan, and now I make my living from it.
+As my fascination with Japanese culture grew, I also developed a business selling vintage kimono and other traditional fabrics to people outside Japan.

 After ten years in Japan, I applied for and got my permanent resident visa, which allowed me to quit teaching and devote time to other projects.
 I was particularly interested in looking for locally made crafts to offer (in addition to the textiles) to customers abroad.